matheusviegas/jte-spring-security-extras/README.md

 # JTE Spring Security Extras

-This library is a utilities package that allows using Spring Security Authentication and CSRF protection info inside JTE Templates.
+This library is a helper package that facilitates the use of Spring Security Authentication and CSRF protection information within JTE templates.

 ## Usage: